In-Context Learning Demystified?

 “if 2+3 = 10 and 4+2 = 12, what is 2+8?”

 There has been a surge of studies trying to explain ICL.
 First among these was von Oswald et al. (2023), who provided a simple construction where a single linear self-attention layer is equivalent to performing gradient descent on some loss, thus showing a form of meta-learning.
 Since then, many papers have generalised and extended these results [4][5][6].
-However, as noted by [1], most theoretical studies have relied on highly simplified models of self-attention, for example without softmax.
+However, as noted by [1], most theoretical studies have relied on highly simplified models and data settings.

-Said another way, putting a query along with some context into a transformer block turns out to be the same as putting only the query to the same transformer with updated MLP weights, where the update depends on the context.
-The statement of the theorem is actually a bit more precise and general, so check out the paper for the details.
+Said another way, a transformer block can be seen as implicitly using the input context to modify its MLP weights.
+(The statement of the theorem is actually a bit more precise and general, so check out the paper for the details.)

-The authors further derive an explicit formula for the implicit weight update and verify their results on some toy problems.
-They also nicely show that building the context token by token defines an implicit gradient descent learning dynamics on the MLP weights—which aligns with the intuition that the wider the context is, the less the output (or the implicit weight update) should change.
+The authors derive an explicit formula for the implicit weight update and verify their results on some simple problems.
+They also nicely show that building the context token by token defines an implicit gradient descent learning dynamics on the MLP weights—which aligns with the intuition that the longer the context is, the less the output (or the implicit weight update) should change.

-The work still has some limitations in that it does not consider the effect of multiple blocks or the generation of more than one token at a time.
-These are interesting research directions, but to my mind the result already provides a very satisfying explanation for ICL.
+The work still has some limitations in that it does not consider the effect of multiple blocks or the generation of more than one token at a time, which could be interesting research directions.

 References